-the composition of $z$ with the translation by $-A$.
+If $A$ is a point on $E$, we denote by $\tau_A$ the translation by $A$.
+We denote by the composition of $z$ with the translation by $-A$.
 This is a local parameter at $A$.
 We define $x_A$ and $y_A$ in a similar way.
 If $A$ and $B$ are two distinct points on $E$, we denote by $u_{A,B}$ the function on $E$ defined as

 It has polar divisor $[A]+[B]$.
 It is invariant by the involution exchanging $A$ and $B$,

 If $A$, $B$ and $C$ are three points on $E$ we denote by $\Gamma(A,B,C)$ the slope of the secant (resp. tangent) to $E$ going through $C-A$ and $A-B$.
 As a function on $E^3$ it is well defined for any three points $A$, $B$, $C$ such that $\# \{A,B,C\}\geqslant 2$.
 The Taylor expansions of $u_{A,B}$ at $A$ and $B$ are